Link color checker

 What is the Hue Codex link color checker?

-Hue Codex Link Color Checker is a free browser-based tool that checks a link color, body text color, and background color together for readability and link recognition.
+Hue Codex Link Color Checker is a free browser-based tool that checks default, visited, hover, active, body text, and background colors together for readability, state clarity, and link recognition.

 What contrast does link text need against its background?

-Hue Codex checks link text against the background using a 4.5:1 normal text contrast target.
+Hue Codex checks link text against the background using the selected text target: AA normal, AAA normal, or AA large text.

 Why does the tool check body text against the background?